nielsole/go_tile/README.md

 docker run --rm -it -v $YOUR_TILE_FOLDER:/data -p 8080:8080 nielsole/go_tile
 ```

 Now you can view your map at <http://localhost:8080/>.
-The docker container bundles a leaflet installation.
+Tiles are served at <http://localhost:8080/>

 If you prefer to run the binary directly you have the following options: